GuitarML/SpaceStationTracker/resources/README.md

 There is also a Google Colab script that I used to generate the worldmap images using the python Basemap module.

-These files are not used when compiling the ISS_Tracker app.
+These files are not used when compiling the SpaceStationTracker app.